 The same thing will happen at your work.
 If you are working at a company you love, there will be days you put in long hours because you want to create the best end result.
 If you are surrounded by co-workers and friends you enjoy, these hours will be full of jokes, creative ideas and won’t truly feel like work, even as you make progress towards a great end result.

 3. You will be empowered.

-In the end finding co-workers who understand and support you will make you more successful.
+In the end, finding co-workers who understand and support you will make you more successful.
 I remember when my co-founder and I were trying to get a friend to quit a prestigious job, take a $50,000 pay cut and come join us, working out of a home office on a product that didn’t exist yet.
-We were just out college, inexperienced, and had no right to ask someone to do this.
-But we believe in each other.
-We decided that with this person’s help Looksharp would grow to be a fantastic platform and success.
-What might have felt uncomfortable otherwise, became clearly the right choice–we made the job offer and our third co-founder, to our surprise, accepted and joined our team.
+We were just out college, inexperienced and had no right to ask someone to do this, but we believed in each other.
+We decided that with this person’s help, Looksharp would grow to be a fantastic platform and success.
+What might have felt uncomfortable otherwise clearly became the right choice–we made the job offer and our third co-founder, to our surprise, accepted and joined our team.

 So what’s the point?

 Pick a job based on the people.
 If you like your co-workers and boss at a particular company, be very cautious about leaving—these things are rare and more important than you might know.